Marshall's Miracle: Production

-In April 2014, it was announced that a film based on the book Marshall the Miracle Dog written by Cyndi Willenbrock will be made, Jay Kanzler would direct the film.
+In April 2014, it was announced that a film based on the book Marshall the Miracle Dog written by Cyndi Willenbrock would be made, with Jay Kanzler to direct the film.

 Filming

 The principal photography on the film began on June 2, 2014, in Edwardsville, Illinois.
 On June 12, the filming began at Tri-Township Park in Troy, which lasted for a week.
 Metro East was also used as one of the filming locations in Troy.
 Filming ended in Edwardsville on June 19, 2014, and then the production moved to St. Louis, Missouri for a couple of scenes.
 Filming was completed by the end of June.

 Release

 The film was released on August 28, 2015.